AstralNetwork/rxl.js/README.md

 ## Examples

-All code examples will be listed within the examples.js file.
+All code examples will be listed within the examples.js file (https://github.com/AstralNetwork/rxl.js/blob/main/examples.js).
 Everything is pretty simple and easy to save you the hassle of thinking out of your mind while implementing it.

-## Documentation

-All examples will be listed in https://github.com/AstralNetwork/rxl.js

 ## Current functions [1.1.2]